 What I like most about my tutors is that they're really relaxed – they make our lectures and seminars fun.
 The lecturers share their own industry experience which is amazing, my lecturers have worked in the industry for so many years, they help us improve our knowledge and understanding.

 There is a lot of support available to us as students.
-We have student hubs where you can go if you have any queries, IT services and our tutors are always there for us whether we contact them by email, phone or just drop in to have a chat with them no matter how big or small.
+We have school offices where you can go if you have any queries, IT services and our tutors are always there for us whether we contact them by email, phone or just drop in to have a chat with them no matter how big or small.

 Outside of the lecture room, we get many opportunities to go on course field trips and visit major airports and airline companies nationally and internationally.
 This helps us gain deeper knowledge about the aviation industry and see first hand what's going on.